Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 * `(n): !Arena` an `int`, denotes the unique arena index, which is used to identify the arena in the configuration file.
 The first arena must start with `0`, upto `n`, where `n` is the number of arenas defined in a single configuration file.
 #####
 * `timeLimit` an `int`, defines the length of an episode which can change from one episode to the other.
 A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode).
 This value is converted into a decay rate for the health of the agent.
-A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps. **Note: This parameter is supported in AAI builds v4.0.0 and below, and should be replaced.
+A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps. **Note: This parameter name is supported in AAI builds v4.0.0 and below.
 It is replaced by `timeLimit` in AAI builds v4.1.0 and above.**
 #####
 * `passMark` an `int`, defines the reward threshold that should constitute a ‘pass’ in the enviroment.
 Leaving this parameter undefined leads to the default value of 0, whereby any reward value obtained by the Agent results in a pass.
 This parameter also determines the notifications that players receive at the end of an episode.
-If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the agent in each configuration file. **Note: This parameter is supported in AAI builds v4.0.0 and below, and should be replaced.
+If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the agent in each configuration file. **Note: This parameter name is supported in AAI builds v4.0.0 and below.
 It is replaced by `passMark` in AAI builds v4.1.0 and above.**
 #####
 * `canChangePerspective` a `bool`, defines whether the agent can change its camera perspective during an episode (first-person, third-person or eagle-view).
 If set to `false`, the agent will be unable to change its camera perspective during an episode by pressing the C button on their keyboards, which will cycle through the cameras attached to the Agent in-gasme.
 If set to `true`, the agent will be able to change its perspective during an episode.
 This parameter is set to `true` by default.
 #####